wso2/docs-choreo-dev/en/docs/develop-components/develop-proxy/develop-a-git-api-proxy.md

     | **Version**     | `v1.0`                                      |
     | **Target**      | `https://samples.choreoapps.dev/company/hr`|

-7. Specify the following values as component details:
+7. Specify the following values as component Details:

     !!! info
         The **Component Name** field must be unique and cannot be changed after creation.
 This value is automatically generated, but you can edit it if necessary.